frontenddogma/css-optimization-basics/manuscript/overview.md

 Every piece of code gets at least touched _twice_.

-Web design is a process.
+Web Design is a process.

-For these two reasons, maintainability and maintenance are critical.
+For these last two reasons, maintainability and maintenance are critical.

 `!important` is not an obstacle to maintenance; it’s a tool.